kingback156/Amplitude-Analysis/README.md

 ## A few notes
 <img src="https://github.com/kingback156/Amplitude-Analysis/assets/146167978/51f622d3-be52-4531-86be-b8c7babd8189" width="50%" height="50%">

-$\bullet$ Both the "Zoom" tool and the "Draw" tool can be used to manipulate selected areas.
+$\bullet$ Both the "Zoom" tool and the "Draw" tool can be used to manipulate selected areas;

-$\bullet$ The "Draw" tool allows multiple FFT calculations at one scale.
+$\bullet$ The "Draw" tool allows multiple FFT calculations at one scale;

+$\bullet$ The choice of audio data is unimportant, but in my experiments I mainly used this dataset: https://commonvoice.mozilla.org/en/datasets.